 Manchester is an incredible city with so much to see and do, it is constantly evolving and becoming ever more vibrant.
-Whether you want to see the sights, go to the theatre or sample the fantastic food and drink scene that Manchester has to offer, there is plenty of choice for everyone.
+Whether you want to see the sights, go to the theatre or sample the fantastic food and drink scene that Manchester has to offer, there are plenty of things to see and do for everyone.

 If you love to shop, there are plenty of options in Manchester.
 Manchester Arndale lies in the heart of Manchester city centre and is the home to a whole range of popular high street brands.
 If you fancy a bite to eat there are lots of restaurants and cafes with varying offerings in the centre so that you can refuel and refresh.
 Manchester is also home to collection of popular department stores including Selfridges, Debenhams and House of Fraser.
 One of the UKs biggest Primark stores is located on Market Street too.